Advice for residents on maintaining areas of land not owned by the council.

 As part of the budget setting process for 2020/21, the council decided to stop cutting grass in those locations.
 This means that, after the final grass cut of the season in early October 2020, it will be the responsibility of the landowners to maintain these areas.

-Click on this map which highlights the locations where we will no longer cut the grass.
+Use our online location map to find out where we will no longer cut the grass.

 If any of these locations are near your property and you want them to be maintained in future, you will firstly need to find out who is the landowner.